-In an effort to extend international development opportunities to a larger number of our best young US Mountain Bikers, USA Cycling will organize three Cross-Country Mountain Bike Development Camps and two Downhill Mountain Bike Development Camps in Europe, Canada and the USA for the spring/summer of 2019.
+In an effort to extend international development opportunities to a larger number of our best young US Mountain Bikers, USA Cycling will organize two Cross-Country Mountain Bike Development Camps in Canada for the spring/summer of 2019.
 Riders who are eager to improve through international competition are encouraged to use these camps as a primary development tool.

 All interested riders should petition for specific camps using the petition form which can be found by following the this link https://www.surveymonkey.com/r...
 This form should be completed 4 weeks in advance of the camp.

 For all camps riders will be selected based on 2018 and 2019 international and domestic race results.

 Provide high level UCI race experience for our countries best young cross-country mountain bike riders.

 Offer an alternative to using the World Championships as a development tool.
 The World Championships should be viewed as a secondary goal after a rider has performed successfully at one of the Mountain Bike Development Camps.
 Of course any rider who meets the published World Championship automatic selection criteria will be selected for the World Championship Team.